domcloud/domcloud/service.md

 lang: en
 ---

-> * Last updated: July 14, 2021 *
+> *Last updated: July 24, 2021*

 Please read the following notices before using this website.
 Use of the service and its features means that you have accepted the applicable terms and conditions.
-Violating or ignoring any of the following terms and conditions will result in sanctions until account closure with or without notification.
+Violating or ignoring any of the following terms and conditions will result in sanctions includes account closure with or without notification.

+Subject to these Terms of Service (this "Agreement"), DOM Cloud ("DOM Cloud Hosting", "DOM Cloud", "we", "us" and/or "our") provides access to DOM Cloud's cloud platform, including, without limitation, this website, certain API's and domain registration services (collectively, the "Services").
+By using or accessing the Services, you acknowledge that you have read, understand, and agree to be bound by this Agreement.

+If you are entering into this Agreement on behalf of a company, business or other legal entity, you represent that you have the authority to bind such entity to this Agreement, in which case the term "you" shall refer to such entity.
+If you do not have such authority, or if you do not agree with this Agreement, you must not accept this Agreement and may not use the Services.

 ## Content

 You agree to bear and not endanger DOM Cloud from various claims resulting from the use of our services.
-DOM Cloud is not responsible for files, data, content from websites of DOM Cloud service users.
+DOM Cloud is not responsible for software, files, data, code, content (collectively, the "Information") from websites of DOM Cloud service users.
 All services provided by DOM Cloud can only be used for lawful purposes (not against the law).
 Use of our services to violate copyright or trademark is prohibited.
-This also includes distributing unauthorized copies of copyrighted music, books, photographs, or other works.
+This also includes, but not limited to, distributing unauthorized copies of copyrighted music, books, photographs, or other works.
 Offering or selling counterfeit products or merchandise from trademark holders will have the effect of the cancellation of your account.
 Any accounts found to be in breach of someone else's copyright will be suspended immediately.
 And all accounts found to be repeatedly infringing copyright regardless of the warning will be removed from our service.

-Users are **PROHIBITED** from loading and publishing content that contains:
+Users are **PROHIBITED** from loading and publishing information that contains:

 1. Copyright material without the permission of the owner
 2. Pornography, humiliation, and general immorality